 Word count: 296/300

-CHAPTER ONE
+INTRODUCTION

 Funding history

 Through its research prioritisation process, the NIHR HTA determined the need for evidence to improve the management of AOMd.
 This resulted in the publication of two commissioning briefs.

 We responded to the first brief (See HTA commissioning brief 15/32) in 2015 where we specified a two-arm trial and in which the stated research question was: ‘What is the clinical and cost effectiveness of topical antibiotics as compared to oral antibiotics in children with acute otitis media presenting with acute ear discharge?’ and was called the Painful Runny EAR (PREAR) study.
 The Stage 1 proposal was shortlisted to Stage 2 but was not supported.
 In fact, in their 23 December 2015, the Commissioning Board stated it “was unable to commission any proposals in this topic area, which will now be returned to the prioritisation group for possible re-advertisement in the future.”